GameTimeline

 Release order

 Chronological milestones from the Dawn Age through the Game of Thrones finale.
-Westerosi tradition spans about 12,000 years (First Men landing) to ~305 AC—not every century gets a row here.
+Westerosi tradition spans about 12,000 years (First Men landing) to ~305 AC—not every century gets an entry here.
 Deep BC dates are approximate; maesters in-world doubt oral history.

 • New to the world → First Men → Long Night → Valyria → Conquest → 101 AC Council → Dance → Robert's Rebellion → main saga